We believe we’re stronger together. It’s why we’re proud to announce the the second year of GrantTank winners.

 Thistle Farms will also implement a paid internship program for survivors interested in becoming Certified Peer Recovery Specialists and will connect them with organizations who can benefit from their experience and knowledge of addiction, trauma, and mental health.

-A yearly grant program, funding up to $2 Million to advance economic empowerment and housing opportunities for agencies who serve adult female survivors of human trafficking.
+A yearly grant program, funding up to $2 Million to advance opportunities for agencies who serve adult female survivors of human trafficking.